canndyy/project_ed_assessment/3_data_pipeline/README.md

 - Frequent Attenders: mart_12m_frequent_ed_attenders
 ```

+Although urgent care and ambulatory emergency care are now part of the NHS Emergency Care Data Set V4 required activites, in the context of this dataset, ED encounters are assumed to refer to emergency encounter only.

 Please provide brief written answers to these questions:

 #### C1.
 If this pipeline ran daily in production and one morning the source data file didn't arrive, how would you detect this?
 What would happen to the downstream tables?